 We hope to achieve these aims through a policy based on rights, responsibilities and respect.
-Praise, rewards, privileges and positive role-modelling support the development of self-discipline and the capacity to make positive choices.
+Praise, rewards, privileges and positive role-modelling, alongside our Behaviour Curriculum, support the development of self-discipline and the capacity to make positive choices.

 Roles and Responsibilities